oadultradeepfield/oadultradeepfield/src/content/blog/2024-12-12-two-body-rk4-js/index.md

 I recently made a [C++ program to simulate 3-body problems](https://github.com/oadultradeepfield/three-body-simulation), which were able to recreate the famous figure-eight orbit.
 It used numerical approximation to solve Ordinary Differential Equations (ODEs) with the fourth-order Runge-Kutta method, also known as RK4.
-The program can handle N-body simulations too if you let it run long enough. <!-- truncate --> In this blog, I’ll simplify that project and redo it in JavaScript with just two bodies and two dimensions.
+The program can handle N-body simulations too if you let it run long enough.
+In this blog, I’ll simplify that project and redo it in JavaScript with just two bodies and two dimensions.
 My goal is to have a quick reference for RK4 whenever I need it in future projects.
 Enjoy!